soniya-catherine/incident_log_project/README.md

 - Detects suspicious authentication and privilege-related activity
 - Prioritizes incidents as Low, Medium, High, or Critical
 - Provides recommended actions for each incident
+- Generates a visual HTML incident report in addition to the CSV summary
 - Maps findings to NIST CSF, NIST SP 800-61, and MITRE ATT&CK
 - Keeps raw log messages as evidence
 - Uses simple Python and PowerShell scripts
 - Designed to be easy to understand, modify, and explain

 ## Repository Files